AldyDPP/Tucil1_13522022/readme.md

 ## How To Use

 1. In general, the program should give you sufficiently detailed instructions when running.
-2. Regarding file input, the format is listed in every input.txt file (in src and in bin).
+2. Regarding file input, a copy of input.txt and output.txt has been provided in src and bin for ease of input and output.
+The input format for .txt can be inferred those files.

 ## Authors